Ian729/GithubSpider/README.md

 - **Customization**: Modify the script (`github_spider.py`) to adjust parameters like `DEPTH_LIMIT`, follower count criteria, and repository popularity thresholds according to your requirements.
 - **Dependencies**: Check and update `requirements.txt` as your project evolves and new dependencies are added.

 This README.md template provides an overview of your project, installation instructions, usage guidelines, contribution information, and licensing details.
-Customize it further based on specific details and features of your GitHub Crawler project.
+Customize it further based on specific details and features of your GitHub Spider project.